There are two types of laziness. There's lazy, lazy. And then there is smart, lazy.

 A lazy, lazy individual usually doesn't have much drive or motivation.
 They avoid difficult tasks, procrastinate whenever possible, and avoid exerting themselves.
 You know the type.

 A smart, lazy individual doesn't necessarily suffer from a lack of motivation, and they don't shy away from difficult tasks.
 Instead of procrastinating, they seek to complete their tasks as quickly as possible to get them out of the way.
-The key attribute that defines smart, lazy people is that they try to accomplish everything as efficiently as possible.
 They'll exert extra effort in the pursuit of efficiency.
 Manual processes are the bane of smart, lazy people, and automation is their goal.

-With those differences made clear, let's find out how PDQ Inventory and PDQ Deploy can help you become the (smart) laziest sysadmin at your office.
+With those differences made clear, let's find out how PDQ Inventory and PDQ Deploy can help you become the smartest lazy sysadmin at your office.